Skip to content

 ISO 31031 encourages schools to assess these risks carefully before planning any trips, factoring in variables like destination, mode of transport, student health conditions, and emergency preparedness.
 By staying informed through reliable sources, schools can make informed decisions to keep students safe and reduce the need for emergency intervention.

-2. Special considerations for young travellers
+2. Special considerations for young travelers

 Students, especially children, have different vulnerabilities than adults, making them less equipped to handle challenges that may arise during travel.